gpdowney/Dawn-of-Somethings/src/domination.md

 Or a king might rise to power on their heroism (charisma) and then start a new religion (bureaucracy) and later empower the priests with police power (sovereignty).

-There are diverse paths to unfreedom.
+In short, there are diverse paths to unfreedom.

 And not all states develop all three forms of domination.